toxyy/wsl_portproxy/README.md

 It runs an elevated powershell within a process to run the netsh.

 ---
+`$ ./wsl_portproxy`, with no opts, this will automatically open the local wsl_ip on ports 80 and 443.
 ```sh
 $ ./wsl_portproxy -h
 Usage: wsl_portproxy [-a <addr>] [-p <port1,port2...>]